shinydevelopment/ShinyDevelopment-Holding/_posts/2011-07-19-we-are-hiring-an-ios-apprentice.markdown

 author: @daveverwer
 excerpt: Unlike Lord Sugar, we don't have £250,000 to invest in your business, but we are looking to hire an apprentice to work with us developing iOS applications.
 We are offering a one year apprenticeship where you will be fully immersed in learning to create the best iOS software around.
 ---
+**This position has now been filled, thank you for your interest.**

 Unlike Lord Sugar, we don't have £250,000 to invest in your business, but we **are** looking to hire an apprentice to work with us developing iOS applications.
 We are offering a one year apprenticeship where you will be fully immersed in learning to create the best iOS software around.

 ### What will you be doing?